Mount Mansfield: Topography

 The ridge which forms the "head" of the "man" is aligned generally north and south.
 The "Adam's apple" is on the north end of the ridge, and the "forehead" to the south.
 From north of the mountain, looking south, this ridge appears as a triangular peak.
 At the northeastern portion of the mountain, there are cliffs.
 At the base of these cliffs (on the western side of the Notch Road, Vermont Route 108), there is a honeycomb network of talus caves.
 There are cliffs on the eastern side of the Notch Road as well.
 These two sets of facing cliffs are separated by 3 yards at their base.

 Skiing

+Mt.
+Mansfield is the home of Stowe Mountain Resort, one of the oldest ski areas in the United States.
 Along with other expert trails, a group of trails, known as the "Front Four", are Goat, Starr, National and Liftline.
 They have steep pitches, many natural hazards (rocks and trees), and little grooming.
 There are also cross country ski trails around the base of the mountain and on its lower slopes.
 The Bruce Trail descends the east side of the mountain while the Teardrop Trail descends west side.
 In addition to Stowe Mountain resort, Skiing is also available at the nearby Smugglers' Notch Resort.